kotmasha/variable_graph_MAS/README.md

 # Variable Graph Multi-Agent System (MAS) Controller

-A Python implementation of the **Proximity-based Navigation Protocol (PnP)** for multi-agent coordination and navigation in obstacle-rich environments.
+A Python implementation of the **Plug-and-Play (PnP)** for multi-agent coordination and navigation in obstacle-rich environments.
 This framework enables distributed control of agent networks with dynamic graph topologies and obstacle avoidance capabilities.

 ## Overview